 Be nice.
 Or else.

-Joined almost 5 years ago via an invitation from Seyi O.
+Joined about 5 years ago via an invitation from Seyi O.

 First, I'll say the new app looks clean.
 A definite improvement.